-But for every Macron, there is a Rodrigo Duterte or a Vladimir Putin or an Abdul Fatah Sisi or indeed a Donald Trump, who uses people’s longing for security in uncertain times to his own advantage.
+But for every Macron, there is a Rodrigo Duterte or a Vladimir Putin or an Abdul Fatah Sisi or indeed a Donald Trump.
+They use people’s longing for comfort and security to their own advantage.
 History is littered with examples of Great Men we nowadays regard as tyrants.

 Even the ones we still admire were imperfect.

 Bismarck mistrusted democracy yet did little to wean Germans off the idea that leaders needed to wear a uniform.
-Theodore Roosevelt’s activism often bordered on recklessness.
-Franklin had so little patience with the restraints on his office, both constitutional and traditional, that his opponents only half-jokingly referred to him as a dictator.
+Theodore Roosevelt’s activism often bordered on the reckless.
+Franklin had so little patience with the restraints on his office that his opponents only half-jokingly referred to him as a dictator.

 Strongmen flourish where civil societies are weak.
 They can only succeed when businesses, civil servants, judges and journalists refuse to stand in their way.

-There are democracies in Asia and Europe that are coping with the economic challenges Summers describes.
+There are democracies in Asia and Europe which are coping with the same economic challenges Summers lays out.
 Not perfectly, but — through consensus-building and trial and error — they are trying.